Understanding the Finance Clause in Queensland Property Contracts: Everything You Need to Know

 If the buyer cannot secure finance by the specified approval date, they have a few options:

-- Terminate the Contract: The buyer can cancel the contract without penalty, as long as the clause allows it.
+2. Terminate the Contract: The buyer can cancel the contract without penalty, provided the clause allows it.

-- Proceed Without Finance: If the buyer believes they can find alternative funding, they may choose to proceed, but this is riskier.
+3. Proceed Without Finance: If the buyer believes they can secure alternative funding, they may choose to proceed, but this approach carries greater risk.

-The finance clause is negotiable, and buyers and sellers can adjust the terms to meet their needs.
+The finance clause is negotiable, allowing buyers and sellers to adjust the terms to meet their specific needs.
 Factors that may influence negotiations include:

-- Duration of Finance Period: Some sellers may want a shorter period to secure a quicker sale, while buyers may need a longer period to finalize finance.
+• Duration of Finance Period: Some sellers may want a shorter period to secure a quicker sale, while buyers may need a longer period to finalise finance.

-- Deposit Amount: Sellers may ask for a higher deposit to reduce the risk of the buyer pulling out.
+• Deposit Amount: Sellers may request a higher deposit to mitigate the risk of the buyer backing out.

 Effective negotiation ensures that both parties are comfortable with the finance clause terms, leading to a smoother transaction.